abutbul/docker-knapsack-llm/README.md

 ### Lutris Customization:
 Edit `wow-wotlk.yml` to adjust game-specific settings like graphics, audio, or performance options.

-### Scaling Beyond 5 Instances:
+### Scaling Beyond Default Limits:
-Modify `docker-compose.yml` and `manage-clients.sh` to support more instances if needed.
+See the [Dynamic Orchestration Guide](README-dynamic.md) for advanced scaling methods and configuration options.
+The dynamic script supports scaling to hundreds of instances with proper resource allocation.

 ### Integration with Orchestration:
 This setup can be integrated with Kubernetes or Docker Swarm for larger deployments.